cry-inc/dmarc-report-viewer/README.md

 - [x] Show parsing errors for DMARC reports

 ## Run with Docker
-The latest version is always published automatically as Docker image in the GitHub container registry.
+The latest version is automatically published as Docker image in the GitHub container registry.
 You can download the image using the command `sudo docker pull ghcr.io/cry-inc/dmarc-report-viewer`.

+### Available Docker Tags
+The followng tags are available aside from the versioned tag for all individual releases:
+* `latest` (Latest stable release)
+* `develop` (Last build from master branch)

+### Configuration
 List all available configuration parameters with the corresponding environment variables by running this command:
 `sudo docker run --rm ghcr.io/cry-inc/dmarc-report-viewer ./dmarc-report-viewer --help`.